Updated October 3

 Sunday morning @ 9am (indoor communion service)

-Sunday morning @ 11am (outdoor communion service) with Children’s Ministry
+Sunday morning @ 11am (indoor communion service) with Children’s Ministry

 - Temperature checks & masks required at all CCFC events

 - Seating will be assigned for indoor services